qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 have been done as soon as the cellular address was advertised), the server can continue exchanging data through the cellular address.

-TODO: I don't think we have to change the Uniflow ID, we can just rely on (MP_)NEW_CONNECTION_ID and (MP_)RETIRE_CONNECTION_ID -- hence, not sure the PATH_UPDATE frame is required, but will depend on the use cases

-TODO: update following paragraph to remove PATH_UPDATE

-However, both server and client might want to change the uniflow used on the cellular address for privacy concerns.
-If the server provides an additional uniflow (e.g., with Uniflow ID 1) through MP_NEW_CONNECTION_ID frame at the beginning of the connection, the client can perform the network path change directly and avoid using the Initial Uniflow Connection ID on the cellular network.
-This can be done using the PATH_UPDATE frame.
-It can indicate that the host stopped to use the Initial sending uniflow to use the one with Uniflow ID 1 instead.
-This frame is placed in the first packet sent to the new sending uniflow with its corresponding UCID.
-The client can then send the REMOVE_ADDRESS and UNIFLOWS frames on this new uniflow.
+However, both server and client might want to change the Connection ID used on the cellular address for privacy concerns.
+If the server provides an additional connection ID for the given uniflow (e.g., with Sequence Number 1) through MP_NEW_CONNECTION_ID frame at the beginning of the connection, the client can directly perform the Connection ID change and stop using the previous Connection ID on the cellular network.
+The client can then send the REMOVE_ADDRESS and UNIFLOWS frames on this uniflow, and advertise the end of the usage of the old Connection ID using MP_RETIRE_CONNECTION_ID.
 Compared to the previous case, it is harder to link the uniflows with the IP addresses to observe that they belong to the same Multipath QUIC connection.

 For the host-unaware case, the situation is similar.
 In case of NAT rebinding, the server will observe a change in the 2-tuple (source IP, source port) of the